agathis-project/salix-arctica/README.md

 ## Idea
 ### Abstract
-The root module is the first hardware component designed for the Agathis Gateway.
-It is the central processing unit of the gateway build around a Linux running microprocessor.
-The root is build to support robust stacked systems sharing a vertical interconnect trunk with the branch modules.
+This root module is the first hardware component designed for the Agathis Gateway.
+It is the central processing unit build around a Linux running microprocessor.
+The root is build to support robust stacked systems, sharing a vertical interconnect trunk with the branch modules.
 The tree system is powered by an integrated stacked module.
-The root integrates a tree port Ethernet switch whereas the branch modules are custom designed to interface with any communication medium.
+The root integrates a tree port Ethernet switch whereas the branch modules are specifically designed to interface with any communication medium.

-### Motivation and Rationale
+###Motivation:

-####Motivation: NEED TO CONNECT THINGS WITH OPEN SOURCE HARDWARE
+- Need to connect things with open source hardware.
+Not much to say about it; something is a mess out there and something is missing.
+The current PC oriented architecture was not ment for the job.

-#### Rationale:
+### Rationale:
 - By large, the communication interface for majority of things is one of the basic physical layer interfaces such us: UART, SPI, I2C, SDIO, USB and the ubiquitous GPIO.